eerohele/muutos/docs/INDEX.md

 app may crash or quit [after the transaction succeeds but before the reaction occurs](https://brandur.org/job-drain).

 To capture change data reliably, there are two common solutions.
 One is to transact an outgoing message into a database table and poll it.
 This is known as the [transactional outbox pattern](https://docs.aws.amazon.comprescriptive-guidance/latest/cloud-design-patterns/transactional-outbox.html).
 Another is an approach called "change data capture"[^6] (CDC).
-That means tapping into the [logical decoding stream](https://www.postgresql.org/docs/current/logicaldecoding-explanation.html#LOGICALDECODING-EXPLANATION-LOG-DEC) of the database.
+That means tapping into the [write-ahead log](https://www.postgresql.org/docs/current/logicaldecoding-explanation.html#LOGICALDECODING-EXPLANATION-LOG-DEC) (WAL) of the database.
 That is the approach Muutos uses.

+One of the main benefits of using logical replication is reliable delivery.
+If a logical replication stream has no consumers, PostgreSQL will keep accumulating data until a consumer appears.
+PostgreSQL will only remove entries from its WAL once a consumer has acknowledged them as having been successfully processed.[^7]

 Like all technologies, both options have their pros and cons.
 For an extended discussion on change data capture and its benefits and drawbacks, see Chapter 11 of [_Designing Data-Intensive Applications_](https://dataintensive.net/) by Martin Kleppmann (2017).